Protecting our environment remains a shared community value.

 Both are living laboratories that serve as the focus of student research.

 Over two days in early September, campus community members spread out into our 500 acres to see how many species could be documented in 48 hours.
-Events organized by Associate Professor Allyson Jackson and Sustainabiity Coordinator Grace Afflerbach included freshwater and forest expeditions as well as a Nighthawk Watch and Birding Expeditions, the latter two led by Professor Emeritus Lee Shlesinger, resident of the Broadview Senior Living Community.
+Events organized by Associate Professor of Environmental Studies Allyson Jackson included forest expeditions with Jackson and Assistant Professor of Biology Erika Ebbs, and Nighthawk Watch and Birding Expeditions led by Professor Emeritus Lee Schlesinger, who has returned to campus as a resident of the Broadview Senior Living Community.

 Associate Professor of Environmental Studies Allyson Jackson, through a DEC grant, has a crew of interns focusing on land stewardship and native species.
 Learn more about their efforts.